HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Changing both the owning group and owning user of all files and directories in the working directory using `chown`.

 ## Symbolic Links
 Changing both the owning user and owning group of a symbolic link with a fixed name, _not_ the file it links to.
+This uses an option to `chown`.

+## If Only
+Changing the ownership of a file with a fixed name, but only if its current owning user is "guillaume".
+This uses a long-form option to `chown`.